 How to apply for funding through a service group:

-Please assemble the information and you can email it or mail it to your local club.
+Please assemble the information and you can email or mail it to your local club.

 Shriners Hospitals across North America offer specialized orthopaedic and burn care to children under 18 free of charge.
 They offer assistance to children with cerebral palsy, burns, muscular dystrophy, and spinal bifida.
 They assist with things such as: specialized shoes, braces, prosthetics, and specialized bandages.

 Variety Club's VISION is to enrich the lives of children with special needs by enabling them and their families.
 They are DEDICATED to providing much need assistance to those children, their families as well as the community by helping with one need at a time.
-They do this to IMPACT their lives positively, so they can see their potential and have the opportunities for successful active lives.
-Today, through the outstanding efforts of our enthusiastic Volunteers, generous Corporate and Individual contributors, they remain true to our mission by bringing special needs children real, tangible help.
 This service club meets once a month.

 Toyota Mobility Program